+In 2013, we were granted 7 new patents in the U.S., Japan and Canada.
+The patents covered regenerative technologies and products such as Hyalofast, among others.
 Other entities have filed patent applications for, or have been issued patents concerning, various aspects of HA-related products or processes.
 In addition, the products or processes we develop may infringe the patent rights of others in the future.
 Any such infringement may have a material adverse effect on our business, financial condition, and results of operations.
 See also the section captioned "Risk Factors-We may be unable to adequately protect our intellectual property rights."

-We also rely upon trade secrets and proprietary know-how for certain non-patented aspects of our technology.
+We rely upon trade secrets and proprietary know-how for certain non-patented aspects of our technology.
 To protect such information, we require certain customers and vendors, and all employees, consultants and licensees to enter into confidentiality agreements limiting the disclosure and use of such information.
 These agreements, however, may not provide adequate protection.
 See also the section captioned "Risk Factors-We may be unable to adequately protect our intellectual property rights."

-We have granted DePuy Mitek an exclusive, non-transferable royalty bearing license to use and sell ORTHOVISC (and other products developed pursuant to the JNJ Agreement) in the U.S., as well as a license to manufacture, and have manufactured, such products in the event that we are unable to supply them with these products in accordance with the terms of the JNJ Agreement.
+We have granted Mitek an exclusive and non-transferable royalty bearing license to develop, commercialize and sell ORTHOVISC, and other products developed pursuant to the JNJ Agreement, in the U.S. This includes a license to manufacture, and have manufactured, such products in the event that we are unable to supply them with ORTHOVISC in accordance with the terms of the JNJ Agreement.
+We have also granted Mitek the exclusive, royalty free right to use the trademark ORTHOVISC in connection with the marketing, distribution and sale of the licensed product within the U.S.

-On December 21, 2011, the Company entered into a license, supply and distribution agreement (the "Mitek MONOVISC Agreement") with DePuy Mitek, Inc. for an exclusive, multi-year license of the Company's MONOVISC product, a highly purified, high molecular weight form of hyaluronic acid for treating pain in patients suffering from osteoarthritis of the knee.
+On December 21, 2011, the Company entered into a license, supply and distribution agreement (the "Mitek MONOVISC Agreement") with Mitek for an exclusive, multi-year U.S. license of the Company's MONOVISC product, a highly purified, high molecular weight form of hyaluronic acid for treating pain in patients suffering from osteoarthritis of the knee.
 In connection with the execution of the Mitek MONOVISC Agreement, the Company received an initial payment of \$2.5 million.
-The Company will also be entitled to receive additional payments from Mitek following the mutual decision to launch the product, related to future regulatory, clinical, and sales milestones, as well as receive royalties based on the net sales of MONOVISC generated by Mitek.
+The Company will also be entitled to receive additional payments from Mitek, as well as receive royalties based on the net sales of MONOVISC generated by Mitek.
 The Mitek MONOVISC Agreement applies only to the United States.
 The Mitek MONOVISC Agreement has an initial term of fifteen years, unless earlier terminated pursuant to any one of several early termination rights of each party, and provides for Anika to be the exclusive supplier to Mitek of MONOVISC.